 There is some speculation that ginkgo may enhance brain function in healthy individuals.

-However, a large review of research on this relationship concluded that supplementing with ginkgo did not result in any measurable improvements in memory, executive function or attention capacity (16).
+However, a 2012 review of research on this relationship concluded that supplementing with ginkgo did not result in any measurable improvements in memory, executive function, or attention capacity (

-While supplementing with ginkgo may improve mental capability, there are no guarantees.
+While supplementing with ginkgo may improve mental capability, more studies are needed.

 Some research indicates that supplementing with ginkgo may reduce symptoms of anxiety.

-In one study, 170 people with generalized anxiety were treated with either 240 mg or 480 mg of ginkgo or a placebo.
-The group treated with the highest dose of ginkgo reported a 45% greater reduction in symptoms of anxiety, compared to the placebo group (19).
+In one 2007 study, 170 people with generalized anxiety were treated with either 240 milligrams (mg) of ginkgo, 480 mg of ginkgo, or a placebo.
+The group treated with the highest dose of ginkgo reported a 45% greater reduction in symptoms of anxiety, compared to the placebo group (

 While supplementing with ginkgo may reduce anxiety, it’s still too early to draw any definitive conclusions from the available research.